microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

 First, we recommend that you follow the [App migration planning checklist](migrate-azure-ad-graph-planning-checklist.md) to help you transition your apps to the Microsoft Graph API.

-If you've identified a gap where Microsoft Graph doesn't support a feature available in Azure AD Graph, let us know through Microsoft Graph on Q&A by using the tag [azure-ad-graph-deprecation](/answers/topics/azure-ad-graph-deprecation.html).
+If you've identified a gap where Microsoft Graph doesn't support a feature available in Azure AD Graph, let us know through Microsoft Q&A by using the tag [azure-ad-graph-deprecation](/answers/topics/azure-ad-graph-deprecation.html).

 If you still need to configure Azure AD Graph permissions for your applications, use one of the following workarounds.
 Adding Azure AD Graph permissions using these workarounds won't be supported after June 30, 2022.
 Any app using Azure AD Graph will still stop functioning after June 30, 2022.